dustinpfister/blog_posts/_posts/lodash_slice.md

 So then the slice method will not work as excepted in all situations when it comes to cloning arrays, and as such it is not a replacement for methods like the lodash \_.deepClone method.
 For more on this topic check out my post on [copying arrays](/2020/09/03/js-array-copy/), in that post I go over a few options for cloning arrays.
 However for the sake of this section I will just be going over a few quick examples of shallow cloning of arrays using slice.

 ### 4.1 - Using slice to copy an array of primitive values works just fine

+If it is an array of primitive values that are being copied then the slice method will work just fine.
+The reason why is because in javaScript primitives values like numbers and strings are copied by value rather than reference.
+So each element will end up being a whole new independent number.
+So then if the values are changed in the resulting array that is returned by the slice method, such changes will not effect the number values in the source array.

 ```js
 let a = [1, 2, 3, 4];